adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-orm/01-introduction.md

 [collapse title="I am coming from TypeORM, how should I define column types?"]
   You do not.
 We follow the approach of **lean models** and do not define database level types and constraints inside models.
 [/collapse]

+[collapse title="Can I move my Models somewhere else?"]
+  Yes.
+You are free to put your model wherever you want!
+If your models are inside the `app/Something` folder, you would use `App/Something/XXX` to load your model.
+[/collapse]